fatmind/team3_coding/README.md

 # team3 — where humans and agents build together

-Most AI coding tools treat the agent like a vending machine.
-Type a prompt, get code out, done.

-We see it differently.

 An agent isn't a tool you rent per task.
-It's a teammate with a memory, a role, and a seat at the table — one that comes back day after day, picks up where it left off, and gets sharper as the project grows.
+It's a teammate with a memory, a role — one that comes back day after day, picks up where it left off, and gets sharper as the project grows.

 **team3** is a workflow that turns "you + your coding agents" into a real team: **1 Human + 1 Architect + 1 Dev + 1 UAT**, four roles with one job — build your product, from **app → module → feature → uat**, and keep building it.